ck3g/git-best-practices/README.md

 ## Afterword

-Git is the powerful tool.
+Git is a powerful tool.
 We all using it on every day basis.
 Thus it's a good reason to master it.
 Try to use these advices in your everyday work.
 I hope you will like it.